ralph-groupscholar/website/ralph.md

 - Captured a fresh Playwright full-page screenshot of groupscholar.com; the headless capture still shows an oversized blank band with the hero repeating and lower sections partially visible.
 - Sketched creative follow-ups: add a live “Signal Radar” table to the forecast memo, surface a local-time + reset chip, and make the apply intake feel more tactile.
 - Implemented a forecast memo upgrade with local time + next reset, added a Signal Radar row, and expanded the apply intake preview with seat windows plus a focus-note meter.

+2026-02-06 00:11:41 — Iteration 51
+- Reviewed current codebase plus recent git history for context.
+- Captured a Playwright full-page screenshot of groupscholar.com; the headless capture still shows oversized blank bands with repeated hero slices between upper and lower sections.
+- Sketched creative follow-ups: insert a “Signal Relay” chapter handoff, add a tone-shift gradient lane between long sections, and surface a live cue memo tied to the active signal.
+- Implemented a new Signal Relay chapter that previews upcoming beats and echoes the active cue + local check.